Chicken Molting

 It’s not just a cosmetic issue; this feather loss can make chickens more sensitive to the weather and their environment, requiring extra care from us.

-Behaviorally, chickens might seem more withdrawn or irritable during moulting.
+Behaviorally, chickens might seem more withdrawn or irritable during molting.
 They’re not just being moody; the process of losing and regrowing feathers can be uncomfortable, even painful.
 This means they might not mingle as much or be as active.

-Understanding these signs is the first step in providing the support and care your chickens need during moulting.
+Understanding these signs is the first step in providing the support and care your chickens need during molting.
 It’s about more than just waiting for new feathers to come in; it’s about actively helping your chickens navigate this period with as little stress and discomfort as possible.

 2.1.
-Physical Signs of Moulting in Chickens
+Physical Signs of Molting in Chickens

 As the process progresses, chickens may exhibit patchy areas where feathers have been lost, leading to a somewhat ragged and unkempt appearance.